 Every company today knows they need to be built on data if they want to beat the competition, delight customers, and create meaningful growth.
-It’s essential to dominate the decade of data.
 As companies race to gather massive data volumes, take advantage of data marketplaces and third party data, and bring new digital touchpoints with partners and customers online, there’s a new issue at hand.

 Facing this growing data deluge, there’s a real risk of losing sight of what data matters, is available, and how different datasets relate to each other.
 Luckily, by using technologies such as a data catalog, organizations can address this issue head on.